 A Nevis LLC is a limited liability company established Nevis, W.I. for asset protection purposes.
 In general, a limited liability company (LLC) is a popular business planning tool.
 Many lawyers use the LLC (as an alternative to Subchapter S corporations) as the preferred legal entity for new businesses.
 Asset protection attorneys also use the LLC as a legal tool for domestic asset protection planning.
 Membership interests in a limited liability company are not exempt from execution or attachment by judgment creditors, but Florida law gives creditors limited remedies against a debtor’s LLC interest.

 Nevis Limited Liability Companies

 A transfer of assets by a U.S. citizen to an offshore single-member LLC does not have any adverse tax consequences otherwise associated with the transfer of assets to other offshore entities.
 It is unclear whether a Nevis court would even recognize a Florida judgment giving rise to a creditor’s request for a charging order.
 Officials in Nevis have told me they know of no instance where a U.S. creditor has obtained a charging lien through Nevis courts to enforce a U.S. judgment.

 On the other hand, a 2015 Florida court has held that a creditor can foreclose a debtor’s interest in a single member LLC through Florida court proceedings.
-The court held that LLC interest are intangible personal property that is subject to the jurisdiction of courts where the debtor resides.
+The court held that LLC interests are intangible personal property that is subject to the jurisdiction of courts where the debtor resides.
 A debtor’s interest in a multi-member LLC would be subject to a Florida charging lien.
-This court, and other courts around the country, have found that because the LLC is not a party to charging lien actions a U.S. court does not need to have jurisdiction over the Nevis LLC in order to charge the debtor’s interest.
+This court, and other courts around the country, have found that because the LLC is not a party to charging lien actions, a U.S. court does not need to have jurisdiction over the Nevis LLC in order to charge the debtor’s interest.
 Other courts have reached the opposite result holding that charging liens must be filed in the jurisdiction where the LLC was formed.
 Still, it is unclear how a U.S. creditor enforces a U.S. charging order against a Nevis manager holding assets outside the U.S.

 Nevis LLC Management